great-expectations/great_expectations/docs/reference/expectations/result_format.md

 The results will then be stored in the Validation Result after running the Checkpoint.
 :::note
-The `unexpected_index_list`, as represented by default indices or primary key (PK) indices defined in `unexpected_index_column_names` is rendered in DataDocs when `COMPLETE` is selected.
+The `unexpected_index_list`, as represented by primary key (PK) columns, is rendered in DataDocs when `COMPLETE` is selected.

-By default, `unexpected_index_query`, which for `SQL` and `Spark` is a query that allows you to retrieve the full set of unexpected values from the dataset, is also rendered by default when `COMPLETE` is selected.
+The `unexpected_index_query`, which for `SQL` and `Spark` is a query that allows you to retrieve the full set of unexpected values from the dataset, is also rendered by default when `COMPLETE` is selected.
 For `Pandas`, this parameter returns the full set of unexpected indices, which can also be used to retrieve the full set of unexpected values.

 To suppress this output, the `return_unexpected_index_query` parameter can be set to `False`.

-Regardless of where Result Format is configured, `unexpected_list` is never rendered in Data Docs.
+Regardless of how Result Format is configured, `unexpected_list` is never rendered in Data Docs.
 :::

 ## `result_format` Values and Fields